lmmx/roundel/roundel-wb-sim/README.md

 # Transport Network Simulation (Rust + WebAssembly)

+> Note: this is the proof of concept wasm-bindgen sim, there is another using MapLibre GL JS

 This code simulates a **transport network** with **2,000 vehicles** (buses and trains) in the browser.
 It uses a **global, thread-local `RefCell`** in Rust to store and update the vehicles’ shared state.
 Every half-second, each vehicle moves along its route (horizontal lines for buses, vertical lines for trains), and a `<canvas>` is redrawn to reflect their updated positions.
 The simulation logs the update/draw performance to the browser console.

 This simple setup shows how to **store** & **update** thousands of moving vehicles in Rust, **draw** them in an HTML `<canvas>`, and log **performance** in the **browser console**—all while using a single global `RefCell` for shared state.
 Enjoy tinkering with it!